For information regarding Conditional Acceptance, click here.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-The Doctor of Nursing Practice (DNP) program in the College of Nursing and Public Health is designed as the highest degree for advanced nurses who wish to maintain nursing practice as their area of professional emphasis.
-The DNP program provides options for current nurse practitioners and other advanced practice nurses to incorporate progressive and thoughtful clinical practice, inquiry, and leadership competencies into their clinical practice repertoire.
+The Doctor of Nursing Practice (DNP) program in the College of Nursing and Public Health provides a foundation for nursing leadership, DNP-prepared nurses play a crucial role in quality improvement by leading and implementing evidence-based practices, analyzing data to assess patient care, and driving innovation in healthcare delivery.
+The DNP program provides options for current nurse practitioners and other advanced practice nurses to incorporate progressive and thoughtful quality improvement and leadership competencies into their clinical practice repertoire.

-The DNP program is offered as a post-master's program, providing a pathway for master's prepared nurses to achieve doctoral level competencies consistent with a clinical program of study.
-Coursework in the program emphasizes current topics in nursing, experiences, and scholarship.
+The DNP program is offered as a post-master's program, providing a pathway for master's prepared nurses to achieve doctoral level competencies.
+Coursework in the program emphasizes current topics in nursing leadership, experiences, and scholarship.
 The program is offered in an online format that supports ongoing education for working nurses.
 Courses are provided online or in a blended format with the practice component (i.e., advanced nursing field experiences which are guided by agency mentors) provided located in the students' geographical regions.

 In 2004 the American Association of Colleges of Nursing (AACN) endorsed the DNP degree and proposed that the DNP is the terminal degree for nursing practice.
-The Essentials for Doctoral Education for Advanced Nursing Practice (AACN, 2006) outlines the eight competencies that are the foundation for all DNP graduates, regardless of specialty.
+The Essentials Core Competencies for Nursing Education (2021) outline the 10 Domains, 9 Concepts and 45 sub-competencies essential throughout all levels of nursing education.
 The South University College of Nursing is uniquely qualified to provide the framework for this practice doctorate degree.
-As an integrated, national system of higher education, the exposure to outstanding faculty, coupled with state-of-the-art online coursework and industry-standard practice opportunities in the student's geographical area provides a dynamic environment for DNP students to grow into new leadership roles and clinical arenas.
+As an integrated, national system of higher education, the exposure to outstanding faculty, and industry-standard practice opportunities in the student's geographical area provides a dynamic environment for DNP students to grow into new leadership roles and clinical arenas.

 For more information about the Doctor of Nursing Practice within the nursing profession, please visit the American Association of Colleges of Nursing website at http://www.aacn.nche.edu/DNP/index.htm.

-5. Integrate information technology and informatics to provide scalable solutions for real-world systems problems.
+Students will integrate information technology and informatics in healthcare delivery to provide scalable solutions for real-world systems problems.

 Program credits are determined based on evaluation of MSN program of study and clinical/practicum hour attainment.